idno/known/docs/developers/plugins/api.md

 ## Authenticated requests

 Almost all requests that you make will require some sort of access credentials, and so must be signed.
-The default method for doing this is through HTTP header variables (although there are third party implementations that support alternative mechanisms, e.g. [OAuth2](https://github.com/mapkyca/KnownOAuth2)).
+The default method for doing this is through HTTP header variables, however Known also includes a built in [OAuth2 server](https://github.com/mapkyca/KnownOAuth2)).

 The headers are: